 Spoiler Alert: There is No Legal Access to the Beach at McWay Falls!

-Note that there is no legal access to the beach at McWay Falls, Saddle Rock, and McWay Falls.
+Note that there is no legal access to the beach at McWay Falls.
 The landscape around the falls is fragile, and the restriction is in place to preserve the integrity and unspoiled beauty of the landmark, and to protect visitors from injury.

 There is a hefty fine if you are caught trying to access the cove.
 Plus, there have been reports of visitors getting seriously injured (or worse) while trying to go down to the beach.
 Please heed park rules and guidelines to enjoy a safe visit to McWay Falls and to preserve the sight for future visitors.